What Will A Reconstructed Notre Dame Look Like? The Answer Is Up For Debate

 "I'm very cautious about a new project," he said.
 "I'm not against a new project, on the condition it's supported by many experts and the public is informed of all the cultural sources and references."

-Jean Nouvel, the most famous living French architect and best known for his ultra-modern designs, told the Europe 1 TV channel in May he felt that Notre Dame is a testimony of culture and history, so it shouldn't be changed too much.
+Jean Nouvel, the most famous living French architect and best known for his ultramodern designs, told the Europe 1 TV channel in May that he felt that Notre Dame is a testimony of culture and history, so it shouldn't be changed too much.

 Our restoration project for Notre-Dame de Paris.
 See the full presentation at https://t.co/ItOdr4wMnh pic.twitter.com/t8UpAGqzK9— Alexandre Fantozzi (@AlFantozzi) August 18, 2019